 For more details please see our Drinking Water Quality Management System - DWQMS - Annual Report Summary 2016-17

 If guidelines for E. coli and total coliforms bacteria are not met MidCoast Water Services will issue a boil water alert to affected customers.

 The 'hardness' of water is something that is of interest when it comes to new appliances.
 Often new washing machines or dishwashers have specific settings for various levels of water hardness.
 As a guide, water with less than 60mg/litre is considered 'soft', up to 200mg 'good quality', between 200mg and 500 mg 'hard' and more than 500 mg is 'very hard'.

 Our Manning supply is considered 'good quality' and the Bulahdelah, Stroud, Gloucester and Tea Gardens supplies are considered 'soft'.

 The actual details are provided below.

-    For more information on the use of flouride in our water supplies, follow this link to the NSW Department of Health fact sheet on water fluoridation in NSW
+For more information on the use of flouride in our water supplies, follow this link to NSW Health's fact sheet on water fluoridation in NSW